oteomamo/SALT/README.md

 ```

 `--gpu-mem-util` caps the engine's share of GPU memory (default `0.85`,
-leaving room for the BGE encoder on the same GPU); `--max-model-len` caps
+leaving room for the BGE encoder on the same GPU). `--max-model-len` caps
 the context window when the model's full window would not fit in the KV
 cache. `/model` switching works on both backends.